-This lively, crisp Chablis meets all expectations: fresh, fruity, and mineral with a slightly salty finish.
+This lively, crisp Chablis delivers on all fronts: fresh, fruity, and mineral, with a slightly briny finish.
 A delightful wine to enjoy with a seafood platter or simply as an aperitif.

 Buy your Long-Depaquit wines at the best price in a private sale!